suz608/MiniBlogApp/README.md

     cd backend
     npm install
     ```
+    If you are in the frontend folder, run this first:
+    ```bash
+    cd ..
+    ```

-2. Set up the `.env` file:
+3. Set up the `.env` file:
     - Create the `.env` file:
       ```bash
       touch .env
       ```
     - Add the following to your `.env` file:
       ```bash
-      # Environment Mode
+      # Environment Mode (Set it to development or production)
       NODE_ENV=development

-      # Port for the backend server
+      # Port for the backend server (You can change it to any port number you want)
       PORT=3000

       # MongoDB URI connection string (Replace with your MongoDB URL)
       MONGO_URI=mongodb://your-username:your-password@your-mongo-host:your-port/your-db-name

-      # Secret key for JWT Authentication
+      # Secret key for JWT Authentication (Set it to anything you want)
       JWT_SECRET=your-secret-key-here
       ```

-3. Start the backend server:
+4. Start the backend server:
     ```bash
     npm run server
     ```